* Core PCE price index rises 1.5 pct year on year

 U.S. markets are shut for the Christmas holiday on Monday.

-Long Blockchain, Overstock.com, Xunlei , Riot Blockchain and Marathon Patent Group tumbled between 6 percent and 17 percent.
+Long Blockchain, Overstock.com, Xunlei , Riot Blockchain and Marathon Patent Group tumbled between 7 percent and 22 percent in premarket trading.

-Celgene shares fell 1.4 percent after the company’s follicular lymphoma regimen failed in a clinical trial.
+Celgene shares fell 4.52 percent to $103 after the company’s follicular lymphoma regimen failed in a clinical trial.